wayism/history/content/en/periods/ancient-mesopotamia/early-sumerian-wisdom.md

 The Sumerians produced some of humanity's earliest wisdom literature, including proverbs, moral instructions, and philosophical reflections.
 These texts reveal sophisticated thinking about personal development, ethical conduct, and the pursuit of understanding that parallels later Wayist emphasis on self-cultivation.

 The "Instructions of Ptahhotep," while Egyptian in final form, draws heavily on earlier Mesopotamian wisdom traditions.
-Its emphasis on moderation, careful speech, and harmonious relationships reflects values that would become central to Wayist practice.
+Its emphasis on moderation, careful speech, and harmonious relationships with all that exist reflects values that would become central to Wayist practice.

 ### Enheduanna: The First Known Wayist Teacher

 Enheduanna (c.
 2285-2250 BCE), high priestess of the moon god Nanna and daughter of Sargon of Akkad, represents perhaps the earliest identifiable figure whose teachings align closely with Wayist principles.
+Her "moon god" is esoteric for the divine feminine in heaven, God our Mother in Heaven.
 Her temple hymns reveal deep spiritual insight combined with practical wisdom about leadership, devotion, and the cultivation of inner peace.

 In her "Exaltation of Inanna," Enheduanna writes of surrendering personal will to divine order, finding strength in vulnerability, and discovering wisdom through suffering—themes that would later appear in various forms throughout Wayist literature.
+This is perhaps the earliest Wayist mystic teaching of direct access to one's divine guide and Heavenly energies.

 > "In the silence of the temple, I found the voice that speaks without words.
 In surrender, I discovered the strength that needs no force."
 >
 > — Enheduanna, Temple Hymns (c.
 2250 BCE)

+These words of Enheduanna would be spoken from self-discovery by Wayist teachers over the ages, from Lalleswari in Srinagar, Kabir in Calcutta, Janabai in Channai, Rumi in Persia and Bodhidharma in China--long before archeologists discovered Enheduanna's poems.

 ## Archaeological Evidence and Material Culture